 Full control

-If your app is based on the single-tenant model, you can integrate any third-party services as long as a development team finds it possible to add them to your app.
-You can upgrade your app anytime you need and customize it in the way you want.
+If your app is based on the single-tenant model, your users can integrate any third-party services as long as their development team finds it possible to add them to the app.
+They can upgrade their app anytime they need and customize it in the way they want.

 Infrastructure safety